 The slime mold organism reproduces and survives much like a fungus.
 It is also capable of moving itself to some degree.
 These facts might lead you to believe that it is either a fungus or an animal, but this is not the case.

 The organism gets moisture from air and nutrients from what it grows upon, and yet is not a plant either.
 Slime molds are in the genus Fuligo and are primitive single celled organisms with spore reproduction.
 One of the more interesting slime mold facts is their apparent separation from any known plant or animal classification.

 Slime Mold Facts

-Slime molds range in color, but the most frequently spotted variety is orange to yellow in color and reminiscent to dog’s vomit.
-They can grow two feet in diameter and occur on moist rotting vegetation.
+Slime molds range in color, but the most frequently spotted variety is orange to yellow in color and reminiscent of dog’s vomit.
+They can grow two feet (61 cm.) in diameter and occur on moist rotting vegetation.
 You will usually find slime molds in garden mulch or thick grass clippings.

 The organism feeds off the vegetation and grows in a state called plasmodium.
 This plasmodium persists while conditions are moist and then turns into spores when the organism dries out.
 The result leaves a dry crusty residue on its host.

 Slime molds are not dangerous, but in the lawn large persistent molds can leave grass yellow because it reduces sunlight to the blades.
 The grass recovers after the mold has turned to spore.

 There is no doubt that slime mold is unattractive.
 Anything that closely resembles vomit in the garden is an uncomfortable sight.
 However, since slime molds in garden mulch or other areas are not harmful, removal is not necessary.
 For this reason, slime mold control with chemicals is more trouble than it is worth.
 Few chemicals can permanently kill the organism and toxic applications may even be detrimental to other life around the mold.